tacman/mailtrap/sfcasts/messenger-monitor-bundle.md

 "async" transport.

-Back on the dashboard, we have 2 messages now. `RunCommandMessage` again but click it's "Details":
+Back on the dashboard, we have 2 messages now. `RunCommandMessage` again but click its "Details":

 > Sent 1 booking reminder

 Now our second message: `SendEmailMessage`.
 This was dispatched by the command.
-Click it's "Details" to see email-related information for its results.
+Click its "Details" to see email-related information for its results.
 Note the tag, `booking_reminder`.
 The bundle automatically detected that we were sending an email with a "Mailer" tag, so it added it here.